x-limitless-x/Notepad-PlusPlus-Rainmeter-UserDefinedLanguage/README.md

     Language Menu -> Define your language... -> Import

-    Select [Rainmeter] in the Language Drop Down Menu after importing and you are set!
+    Select [Rainmeter4.3.0] in the Language Drop Down Menu after importing and you are set!